 If it is determined that the nonconforming work could recur, further corrective actions must be made following the laboratory's corrective action system.
-Periodically as defined by the laboratory's preventive action schedule, (or add the lab's schedule; i.e., monthly, weekly) the QA Department evaluates non-conformances to determine if any nonconforming work has been repeated multiple times.
+On a monthly basis, the QA Department evaluates non-conformances to determine if any nonconforming work has been repeated multiple times.
 If so, the laboratory's corrective action process may be followed.